peers-touch/peers-touch-go/READEME.md

 ## Design

+### Structure Model
+> Here only representative modules are listed.

+### MVP Flow
+> This is essentially a demo to confirm the feasibility of our solution.

 ## References
 Thanks for those friend projects:  <br />
 [go-fed](https://github.com/go-fed/activity): I learn some implementation ideas from this project. <br />